backstage/backstage/docs/features/software-catalog/system-model.md

 ### Resource

-Resources are the infrastructure a component needs to operate at runtime, like BigTable databases, Pub/Sub topics, S3 buckets or CDNs.
+Resources are the infrastructure component that needs to operate at runtime, like BigTable databases, Pub/Sub topics, S3 buckets or CDNs.
 Modelling them together with components and systems will better allow us to visualize resource footprint, and create tooling around them.